 Cyprus: Cruising into tomorrow

 Cruise holidays have been steadily growing in popularity for decades.
-Not even James Cameron’s 1997 cinematic recreation of the sinking Titanic dented consumers’ appetite to see the world from the deck of a cruise ship.
 In fact, this year alone, 27.2 million passengers are expected to take to the seas on a cruise holiday, up from 25.8 million in 2017, according to the CLIA.

 The cruise industry is also bucking trends and challenging negative connotations by attracting an increasingly younger customer base.
 The average age of passengers is down from 56 in 2002 to around 46 years old, according the latest industry forecast from the CLIA.